 $DomainMinLengthRestrictions[".asia"] = 3; $DomainMaxLengthRestrictions[".asia"] = 64; $DomainMinLengthRestrictions[".ws"] = 4; $DomainMaxLengthRestrictions[".ws"] = 63;

-Many TLDs have restrictions surrounding when they can be renewed before and after expiry, this is often referred to as the grace period.
-For example a .com can typically be renewed 40 days after the expiry date while .uk domains can be renewed between 180 days priory to expiry up to 97 days afterwards (registrar dependent)
+Many TLDs have restrictions on renewal before and after expiration (the grace period).
+For example, you can typically renew a .com 40 days after the expiry date, while you can renew .uk domains between 180 days prior to expiration up to 97 days afterwards (registrar dependent).

-The major TLDs have grace periods included by default and you can specify your own for any others by adding lines such as these to the configuration.php file:
+The major TLDs have grace periods by default.
+You can specify your own for any others by adding lines such as these to the configuration.php file:

 $DomainRenewalGracePeriods[".com"] = "40"; $DomainRenewalMinimums[".co.uk"] = "180"; $DomainRenewalGracePeriods[".co.uk"] = "97";